-2. Informal: Explain how you will gauge student learning along the way.
+Informal: Explain how you will gauge student learning along the way.
 Socratic question and answer, walking around to check in with groups, etc.

-IV.
+III.
+Methods and Instructional Techniques:

+- A. Plan of action: Spell out in detail your instructional moves, including what you will be doing or saying and what the students will be doing.
+Number each of your steps and include time estimations for each step; make sure to include a variety of methods.
+Attach supplementary materials such as power points, worksheets, quizzes, etc. - B. Differentiation/Modifications: In this column, articulate any differentiation for individual students, pedagogical choices that address different learning styles in general, or the way your plan aligns with "Universal Design for Learning" concepts.
+Use spaces so that your differentiation clearly aligns with the appropriate activities in III.A. - IV.
 Data Collection & Analysis of Student Learning: Report your data from the assessment(s) articulated in II.B.
 Include specific data that indicates student learning or lack thereof.
 Based on your data, evaluate what students learned.
-What might you have done differently to increase student learning, or if the data are strong, what would be your next instructional move?

-V. Critical Reflection: Reflect on the experience of planning and teaching this lesson.
+What might you have done differently to increase student learning, or if the data are strong, what would be your next instructional move? - V. Critical Reflection: Reflect on the experience of planning and teaching this lesson.
 What did you learn from this experience?
 How will it shape your future teaching?
 What organization, management, or instructional approaches might you consider?